incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

  it { should validate_length_of(:title).is_at_least(3)}
 ```

-I started writing unit-tests for Active record model followed by tests for the controller.
+I started writing unit-tests for the Active record model followed by tests for the controller.
 Very soon into creating the safety-net, towards the end of that day, I have realized that I am actually writing specs that affirm the code that has been written is correct.
 Just like picking up a thing from the backpack and writing its name in the checklist and placing it back in the backpack and marking the checklist.
 Too late to write unit tests.